asterrexx/asterrexx/README.md

 # Hey there!
 I'm Aster.
 **she / any**

-I'm a creative studying in information technology and multimedia design looking to archive all my academic or personal projects somewhere for future viewing.
-I've had years of experience in web design and other forms of computer graphics, and look to continue my pursuit of this hobby with github as a log of all my work.
-Hope you enjoy!
+I'm a teen studying computer science in high school who enjoys learning about the various things technology has to offer.
+I have a working understanding of Java, Python, and C++, but I want to learn a lot more about programming and electronics.